Call Center Resume Examples & The Skills to Include [+Templates]

 3. To help organizations grow with higher retention, up-sells, and cross-sells.

-With that in mind, a call center rep's primary focus is on handling customer issues and solving problems, but there's always an opportunity for cross-selling and upselling.
+With that in mind, a call center rep’s primary focus is on handling customer issues and solving problems, but you may find yourself at a company where there’s always an opportunity for cross-selling and upselling.

-To call this function out in your objective signals to potential employers that you're growth-minded.
+Calling this function out in your objective signals potential employers that you’re growth-minded.

 “To work effectively with the call center team at [company] while improving customer satisfaction, retaining customers, and helping to increase the company’s revenue through up-sells.”